Tuesday, January 13, 2026

 With beeswax, sap and dye until the richness of paint gleams pure

-To express how it feels to be here,
+To express how it feels to be here, how power is

-How power is powerlessness, the strength to endure,
+Powerlessness, the strength to endure, emotions alive

-Emotions alive with awareness and nothing more.
+With awareness and nothing more.

-The Getty's in the end lived up to the name
+The Getty's lived up in the end

 As the oil of J Paul's donation still greases cultured palms

-So that he – we – can console ourselves.
+Taken tragically so that he – we – can console ourselves.

 Olive trees are still for sale, to collectors.